• Skip to primary navigation

 Ingredients for Kidney Bean Soup

-• Yellow onion: Or substitute white onion or sweet onion.
+• Yellow onion: Or you can substitute white onion or sweet onion.

-• Fresh garlic cloves: Or simply use dried garlic powder instead if desired.
+• Fresh garlic cloves: I like the taste of fresh, but you can use dried garlic powder instead if desired.

-• Red kidney beans: You will need two 15-ounce cans of cooked beans for this recipe.
+• Red kidney beans: You'll need two 15-ounce cans of cooked kidney beans for this recipe.
 Or substitute a different bean of choice such as white kidney beans (cannellini beans), etc.

 • Vegetable broth: Be sure to use low sodium if desired.

-• Orzo pasta: Orzo is a type of small pasta that is shaped like a large grain of rice.
-Most orzo is not gluten-free as it's typically made from semolina, which is a flour made from high-protein durum wheat.
-(But there are a couple brands that carry a gluten-free orzo made with rice flour and corn flour if you need a gluten-free option.)
-Otherwise feel free to substitute with rice, quinoa, or a gluten-free pasta if needed.
+• Orzo pasta: Orzo is a type of small pasta that's shaped like a large grain of rice.
+Most orzo isn't gluten-free as it's typically made from semolina, which is a flour made from high-protein durum wheat.
+(See below for gluten-free options if needed!)

-• Fresh baby spinach: Or you can substitute fresh kale.
+• Fresh baby spinach: Or you can substitute fresh kale (or a combination of both!) if you prefer.

 Customizing